 Historical note and terminology

-Although the “dominant” hemisphere (most generally the left hemisphere) is clearly responsible for most linguistic functions, to our knowledge, John Hughlings Jackson and François Baillarger were the first to suggest that the nondominant (most generally, the right) hemisphere might mediate some components of language and speech (Baillarger 1865; Jackson 1874; 1878-1879).
-This was based, in part, on observations that utterances of aphasic patients with left-hemisphere lesions still contained affective intonation despite the patients lack of propositional speech (Jackson 1880).
+Although the “dominant” hemisphere (most generally, the left hemisphere) is clearly responsible for most linguistic functions, to our knowledge, John Hughlings Jackson and François Baillarger were the first to suggest that the nondominant (most generally, the right) hemisphere might mediate some components of language and speech (Baillarger 1865; Jackson 1874; 1878-1879).
+This was based, in part, on observations that utterances of patients with aphasia with left-hemisphere lesions still contained affective intonation despite the patients' lack of propositional speech (Jackson 1880).
 Borod and colleagues provide a review of this early literature (Borod et al 2000a).
 The idea that the nondominant hemisphere could mediate some components of language and speech was not systematically examined until nearly a century later when Heilman, Scholes, and Watson studied the comprehension of the affective components of speech in patients with unilateral temporoparietal lesions of either the left or right hemisphere (Heilman et al 1975).
 In this study, patients were presented with recordings of sentences and asked to identify either the speech content or emotional tone.
 Results indicated that both patient groups were able to identify the content of the sentence, but only the group with right-hemisphere temporoparietal lesions was unable to correctly identify the affective prosody.
 Soon after, it was demonstrated that the expression of affective prosody was impaired in patients with right-hemisphere damage for both posed (Tucker et al 1977; Shapiro and Danly 1985) and spontaneous (Ross and Mesulam 1979; Borod et al 1985) conditions.
 Although subsequent research has shown affective and nonaffective prosodic impairments in the presence of both left- and right-hemisphere damage, these early studies helped establish that the nondominant hemisphere plays a significant role in the production and comprehension of speech.

 Based on these and other findings of patients with deficits in understanding or expressing affective prosody, Ross suggested that these deficits be called “aprosodia” (Ross 1981).
 He also proposed that the classification of the aprosodias parallel the aphasias; this classification system is described in the Clinical Manifestations section.